Withholding Taxes in the Philippines: Table and Computation

 Expanded withholding tax

-The expanded withholding tax covers specific income payments.
+The expanded withholding tax Philippines covers specific income payments.
 It is credited from the total income tax that the payer must remit to the BIR for the calendar year they earned the income.

 Withholding tax on Government Money Payments (GMP) – Percentage Taxes